-Feelings of power can diffuse effects of negative stereotypes, study saysApril 10th, 2013 in Psychology & Psychiatry /
+Feelings of power can diffuse effects of negative stereotypes, study saysApril 10, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—New research from social psychologists at Indiana University Bloomington suggests that feeling powerful might protect against the debilitating effects of negative stereotypes.

 "If you can make women feel powerful, then maybe you can protect them from the consequences of stereotype threat," IU social psychologist Katie Van Loo said.

 In new work, Van Loo and Robert Rydell, social psychologists in the Department of Psychological and Brain Sciences in the IU College of Arts and Sciences, brought the study of these two social forces—power and stereotypes—together to determine whether one could circumvent the debilitating impact of the other.

 Negative stereotypes, according to an already large body of research, have insidious effects.
 The very fear of confirming a stereotype that reflects on one's identity—that "women can't do math," for example—is enough to undermine a woman's performance in the subject.
 Social psychologists have labeled this phenomenon "stereotype threat" and have documented its impact in such areas as test taking and athletics.